646e62/legal-informatics/README.md

-# canlii_data_miner
+# headnote_
-Generates a report of all of the decisions cited by a decision hosted on CanLII.
-Accepts a valid CanLII URL as input.
+Extracts information from written decisions in Canadian criminal cases.
+Currently, the tools generate a report of all of the decisions cited by a decision hosted on CanLII.

 ## V 0.3.1
 * Federal jurisdiction code now populates properly